Big Man on Campus, Congressman Eric Swallow Swalwell (D-CA) has entered the 2020 presidential race!! Can he solve these BIGPROBLEMS??

-Of those bullied into “installment agreements” by the collectors, 45% could not afford to make the payments because they had income that was less than their allowable living
+Of those bullied into “installment agreements” by the collectors, 45% could not afford to make the payments because they had income that was less than their allowable living expenses.

 According to the report obtained by ThinkProgress, the agencies got paid for accounts actually settled by IRS:

 The IRS is aware that it is paying commissions to [collection agencies] with respect to work done by the IRS, but has no plans to change its procedures to attempt to identify payments that were clearly not attributable to [agencies]…

 Also, the initiative cost $20 millionbut recovered just $7 million.